elotech47/elo-webpage/content/blog/my-first-post.md

 **Computational Science**: Numerical methods, scientific computing, solver development, and the art of making code run faster.
 I've built tools for chemical kinetics integration and worked extensively with CFD simulations.

-**Research Experience**: The reality of PhD life—successful experiments, failed approaches, and lessons learned along the way.
+**Research Experience**: The reality of PhD life, successful experiments, failed approaches, and lessons learned along the way.
 Also, thoughts on academic publishing, collaboration, and navigating the research landscape.

 **Startups & Innovation**: Insights from working with INTERPOL on AI systems for child protection, internships in oil & gas optimization, and thoughts on translating research into real-world applications.